Haut Val-d'Oise bus network

-Haut Val-d'Oise is a French bus network run by Île-de-France Mobilités.
-The network is operated by Keolis via Keolis Nord Val-d'Oise since January 1, 2024.
+Haut Val-d'Oise is a French bus network run by Île-de-France Mobilités, operated by Keolis through his subsidiary Keolis Nord Val-d'Oise from January 1, 2024.

-It consists of 24 lines which mainly serve the communities of Haut Val-d'Oise, the Oise Valley and Trois Forêts and Carnelle Pays de France.
+It consists of 22 lines which mainly serve the communauté de communes du Haut Val-d'Oise, Vallée de l'Oise et des Trois Forêts and Carnelle Pays de France.
+The network is also completed with two night lines and a demand-responsive transport.

-Haut Val-d'Oise network is also one of the rare Île-de-France Mobilités networks to have lines running outside Île-de-France especially during school days.
-Two school lines run to Mortefontaine and Morangles, villages located in the Oise department, in the Hauts-de-France region (see below).